Yeonghun1675/ChatMOF/README.md

 ## Citation
 if you want to cite ChatMOF, please refer to the following paper:
-> ChatMOF: An Autonomous AI System for Predicting and Generating Metal-Organic Frameworks, arxiv:2308.01423 [[link]](https://arxiv.org/abs/2308.01423)
+> ChatMOF: an artificial intelligence system for predicting and generating metal-organic frameworks using large language models, Nature Communications 15, 4705 (2024) [[link]](https://www.nature.com/articles/s41467-024-48998-4)

 ## Contributing 🙌